nlphelps79/ansible-pi/README.md

 ![setup.yml Playbook Screenshot](https://github.com/TooManyEggrolls/ansible-pi/screenshots/setup.png)

 My goal here is to perform as minimual amount of manual steps as possible for setting up Raspberry Pi's "initial setup."
-This playbook will make the following changes to your system (change the variables in the setup.yml):
+These are steps that I perform every single time I spin up a new Pi.
+This playbook will make the following changes to your system (change the variables in the setup.yml to fit your environment):

     1) Set the system local
     2) Set the keyboard layout